A picture of a tree being planted.

 What’s in a tin?

-Our metal packaging contains at least 65% recycled material, with most of our products containing more than 70%.
+Our metal packaging contains a significant amount of recycled material.
 This is typical of most steel as it is cheaper to use recycled material than to use virgin metal, unlike plastic which is more expensive to recycle and less readily available.

 Why not use 100% recycled material?